EWTN Faith Journey

 The Joyful Mysteries of the Rosary should help you focus more on Jesus’ Incarnation.
 Also, the Christmas Anticipation Novena is often said throughout Advent.

 The Latin word “Gaudete” (rejoice) is the first word in the Entrance Antiphon of the Mass for the Third Sunday of Advent.
 It directs us to rejoice for the Lord’s coming is at hand.
-On that day, the priest wears rose instead of purple vestments.
+On that day, the priest wears rose instead of purple vestment.

 This novena is a unique prayer for the last nine days of Advent, beginning on December 16th and ending on Christmas Eve.
 It will help you to prepare your heart for the Nativity of the Lord.
 The prayer is: